 These cases also require a significant amount of research in order.
 This will include obtaining a number of expert reports from a number of professionals who will need to meet with the family.

 We completely understand the extent of the investigation and analysis required to establish if oxygen starvation is the cause of your child’s disabilities and, if so, whether that oxygen starvation is as a result of negligence.
 The long-term impact that birth injuries can have cannot be understated, and while it is impossible to turn back the clock, compensation can go some way in funding the continued care required.

 The overwhelming majority of births are handled in a safe and professional manner, which is credit to the typical responsiveness of healthcare professionals.
 But, in instances where this care is lacking, it can result in preventable damage that has long-term consequences for both baby and family.

 If your child is affected by oxygen starvation that could have been avoided, we are there to help.
-We dedicate the time required to fully investigate your case, inform you of whether a claim would prove successful, and support you on the path to achieving the compensation you need to secure your future.
+As specialist medical negligence solicitors, we dedicate the time required to fully investigate your case, inform you of whether a claim would prove successful, and support you on the path to achieving the compensation you need to secure your future.

 If you would like to learn more, please get in touch with our team today.